Theft Lawyers in Toronto

 After you have been charged, police will provide a package with all the evidence they collected, known as the “disclosure package”, to the Crown Prosecutor.
 You will have the right to access this disclosure package to see the evidence against you.
 Once you retain one of our lawyers, we will assist you obtaining the disclosure package, and we will review it with you to assess the strengths and weaknesses in the Crown’s case, as well as any legal defences that may be available to you.

-How do I get myself or a loved one out on bail for theft charges in Toronto?
+How get out on bail for theft charges in Toronto

 If you have been charged with theft, it is not uncommon for police to release you at the scene on a release order.
 Police will provide you with a document outlining your charges and any appearances you must make.
 This document may also include conditions that you are required to follow while on release (such as not attending the location where the theft occurred).